OpenVoiceOS/community-docs/docs/config_manual_config.md

 `touch ~/.config/mycroft/mycroft.conf`

 Now you can edit that file.
-To continue with the previous example, we will change the host of the TTS server, we will add the value manually to the Users `mycroft.conf` file.
+To continue with the previous example, we will change the host of the TTS server, then add the value manually to the user's `mycroft.conf` file.

 Open the file for editing.
 It is not uncommon for this file to exist, but be empty.

 `nano ~/.config/mycroft/mycroft.conf`

 Enter the following into the file.  **NOTE** this file must be valid json or yaml format.
 OVOS knows how to read both

 ```
 {